canjs/canjs/docs/can-guides/experiment/chat/chat.md

 window.location.hash
 ```

-in JS Bin’s console tab after clicking a new page, you will be able to see the hash change between `!#` and `#!chat`.
+in CodePen’s console tab after clicking a new page, you will be able to see the hash change between `!#` and `#!chat`.

 This step sets up basic routing between different “pages” in an application.
-CanJS’s routing is based on the properties in the application view model.
+CanJS’s routing is based on the values accessible to the application ViewModel.
 When
 those properties change, different content is shown.

-We connected the application view model to the routing system with [can-route.data can-route.data]
+We connected the application ViewModel to the routing system by having the
-and initialized that connection with [can-route.start can-route.start].
+ViewModel's `routeData` property return [can-route.data can-route.data].

-This makes it so if the `page` property changes, the browser’s URL will change.
-If the
+We initialized that connection between [can-route.data can-route.data] and the url with [can-route.start can-route.start].

-browser’s URL changes, the `page` property changes.
+This makes it so if the `routeData.page` property changes, the browser’s URL will change.
+If the browser’s URL changes, the `routeData.page` property changes.

 > __Key take-away:__  [can-route] two-way binds changes in the browser’s URL to
-the application view model and vice versa.
+the application ViewModel and vice versa.
 Use changes in
-the application view model to control which content is shown.
+the application ViewModel to control which content is shown.

 ## Chat Messages Component